inivekin/abosa/abosa.typ

 Letting lack o cause by nature indicate a fleeting reason,
-I take slack an rouse tae future, tae explore parts I can squeeze in.
-While translating branching pathways tae a stack o cornered maze tree,
+I take slack an rouse tae future, tae explore what life can squeeze in, while translating branching pathways tae a stack o cornered maze tree.
 I try nae see lazy delays,
-in repeating sierpinski.
+in repeats o sierpinski.
 Uncivil sorts o architects,
 made halls inside all bent and creased, so navigation's made complex,